 - Helps boost digestive health and soothe the gut

 - Great for fussy eaters to entice them with flavour

 However, not all bone broths are created the same.
 When cooking or buying bone broth, opt for one with locally sourced free-range chicken or pasture-raised beef.
 Good sourced mean a healthier and more nutritious product.
 We stock a chicken bone broth, lamb bone broth and beef bone broth that we can highly recommend for a simple, no fuss option.
 If you're making your own bone broth, brisket bones and marrow bones make great bone broth.

 The easiest way is to add a small amount to your pet's meal each day (see feeding guidelines on the packet).
 It makes the meal delicious, but also adds moisture to the food to hydrate your dog.

 Another idea is to freeze in ice cubes and give as a refreshing treat on those hot summer days, you can always add some berries or chopped vegetables to their ice blocks!

-Bone broth is also amazing for senior dogs, dogs recovering from illness or suffering diarrhoea who need extra hydration or encouragement to start eating again.
+Bone broth is also amazing for senior dogs and a great compliment to a raw food diet for cats.
+You can feed it to cats and dogs recovering from illness or suffering diarrhoea who need extra hydration or encouragement to start eating again.

 If your dog is being picky with their food, broth is a great way to give something nourishing for them to improve their appetite.